EtchedPixels/FUZIX/docs/BankedZ80.md

 ### Kernel Map

-The initial segment the kernel runs from plus common memory is laid out in the following order:
+The initial segment the kernel runs from plus common memory is typically laid out in the following order:

 Vectors: Low 0x100 bytes.
 Except for the needed RST instructions the rest of this space can be used and some platforms even load the kernel lower.
 For